EWTN Online Learning Series

 Draw closer to Jesus from the foot of the Cross

 Jesus spoke seven times while hanging in agony on the Cross.
 Why did He say those words?
 What do they mean for us today?
-EWTN invites you to keep watch with Christ during Lent — or any time.
-Let Jesus speak those words to you in this seven-week video series with EWTN Chaplain, Fr.
+EWTN invites you to keep watch with Christ this Lent.
+Let Jesus speak those words to you in this seven-part video series with EWTN Chaplain, Fr.
 Joseph Mary Wolfe, MFVA.

 “When he returned to his disciples he found them asleep.
 He said to Peter, ‘So you could not keep watch with me for one hour?’”

 Meditate at the foot of the Cross with EWTN Chaplain, Fr.
 Joseph Mary Wolfe

 and resources for further meditation.

 The spirit is willing, but the flesh is weak.”Matthew 26:41

 Go deeper with Mother Angelica’s The Way of the Cross